SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 > [!NOTE]
 > If you do use Storage as a Service, you have nothing to worry about.
 We will take care of protecting your data, making use of existing and secure storage solutions provided by [Microsoft Azure](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction).
 > Previously, we did recommend ElasticSearch instead of OpenSearch.
-[Here](https://community.dataminer.services/from-elasticsearch-to-opensearch-to-staas/) you can find more details on why we chose to follow the OpenSearch split-of of ElastiSearch.
+For more details on why we shifted from ElasticSearch to the OpenSearch spin-of, refer to [From ElasticSearch to OpenSearch to StaaS](https://community.dataminer.services/from-elasticsearch-to-opensearch-to-staas/).